 Will I have scars?

 During the procedure, an incision is made on your breast as well as on the abdomen.
 The abdominal incision is long and curved across the tummy above the bikini line.
 You can also expect an incision around the belly button.
-All of these incisions do results in scars, however, these fade over time.
+All of these incisions do result in scars, however, these fade over time.

 Some scars, known as hypertrophic scars, can be red, raised and itchy following surgery for the first few months.
 These are treated but can result in a more visible scar.
 Keloid scars, which are larger and more difficult to treat are very rare.